 Over the years I’d tried—and failed more times than I cared to remember—to show more kindness than the day before.
 But when you think about it, that’s not such an easy task, especially when you take the time to explore the depths of kindness.
 Oh sure, it’s easy to be kind when you’re baking a birthday cake for your boy or helping a friend like Della Kincaid move heavy boxes at Coburn’s General Store.
 Or coming to the aid of that stranger, so vulnerable at the moment.
 But what about harder acts of kindness, like calling an ambulance for him?
 I’d ignored that idea when it came to mind earlier, not wanting town folk roaming round my place.
 So who was I being kind to?
 Likely me more than him.
 And thinking ahead, was it kind to my boys to have a stranger living amongst us, someone who, for all I knew, could do us harm?
 My head ached with possibilities.
 By the time I’d finished arguing with myself, the sun had left that side of the house and the room began to feel cold.

-Throughout the rest of the day, I kept watch.
-Sometimes I’d tiptoe in and stand next to his bed, making sure he was breathing.
-Other times I’d stand by the door, just listening, not wanting to disturb him.
-I couldn’t help but smile, recalling the time I had the flu real bad, and the boys, back when they were just eight and nine year old, would come creeping into the bedroom to make sure their daddy wasn’t dead.
+I couldn’t help but smile, recalling the time I had the flu real bad, and the boys, back when they were just 8 and 9 year old, would come creeping into the bedroom to make sure their daddy wasn’t dead.
 The first coupla times they did that, I was sick enough I couldn’t say anything to assure them that, in time, I would be okay.
 But as I got better, I had to work hard at not laughing at their little faces, creased with concern, peering down at me.
-Finally, I couldn’t hold back, and I started to laugh.
+Finally I couldn’t hold back, and I started to laugh.
 They jumped on the bed, and we rolled round together, happy I was back with them.
 I cherished that memory, especially now.

 Oncet the busy work of survival was done, I didn’t know what else to do.
 I started thinking about that ambulance again, but it didn’t seem right not to give him a say.
 No telling what his story was and how he got into this state.
 Round here, we’re careful about things like that.